 Then, and only then, will what’re some of the most breathtaking sunsets this world has to offer be wholly and unabashedly enjoyed.
 On my flight home, I wonder whether “civilized” culture will come to value truth over perception before the so-called machine destroys us all.

-Do you know of other negative effects of social media?
-Join the discussion in the comments below.
+Do you know of other negative effects of social media on tourism?
+Get in touch.